VincentNLOBJ/PyPVR/README.md

 # Developers Usage
-`PyPVR` can be used for batch images encoding, by creating a simple `pvr_log.txt` file, or as `bytesarray` input/output when called as Python import module.
+`PyPVR` can process batch encoding of multiple images, by creating a simple `pvr_log.txt` file.

+Additionally, it can be used as an import module for encoding/decoding as `bytesarray` input/output.

 ---